Lukabrazi111/lukabrazi-laravel-8-from-scratch/README.md

 Which generates auth key.

 ### Seed database migration
-Make SQLITE or MYSQL database user and connect to this project, then you can execute the commends:
+Make SQLITE or MYSQL database user and connect to this project, then you can execute the command:
 ```
 php artisan migrate:fresh --seed
 ```